binarycamper/ft_transcendence/README.md

 ERROR Notes, need to be debuged:

 ---------------------------------------------------------------------------------------------------------
 [1.
-Error]: (solutions could be: all controller functions which use UserService.findProfileById should check before or UserService.findProfileById should check that) backend   | [Nest] 101  - 12/11/2023, 5:24:46 PM   ERROR [ExceptionsHandler] User not found backend   | Error: User not found backend   |     at UserService.findProfileById (/usr/src/app/src/user/user.service.ts:47:10)
+Error]: (solutions could be: all controller functions which use UserService.findProfileById should check before or UserService.findProfileById should check that) Or just Try{} catch (error) backend   | [Nest] 101  - 12/11/2023, 5:24:46 PM   ERROR [ExceptionsHandler] User not found backend   | Error: User not found backend   |     at UserService.findProfileById (/usr/src/app/src/user/user.service.ts:47:10)